jonathanhogg/flitter/docs/language.md

 !window size=SIZE
     !canvas size=SIZE translate=SIZE/2
-        !ellipse radius=$:circ_radius
+        !ellipse radius=$:circle_radius
         !fill color=1;0;0

+!controller driver=:xtouch_mini
-!encoder number=0 name="Radius" state=:circ_radius lower=0 upper=300 initial=100
+    !rotary id=1 state=:circle_radius lower=0 upper=300 initial=100
 ```

-This shows the first Push 2 encoder being configured as a knob that changes the
+This shows an X-Touch mini MIDI surface being configured with one encoder as a
-radius of a red filled-circle drawn in the middle of the window.
-The
+knob that changes the radius of a red filled-circle drawn in the middle of the
-`state=:circ_radius` attribute of the `!encoder` node specifies the state key to
+window.
+The `state=:circ_radius` attribute of the `!rotary` node specifies the
-write values to and the current value is retrieved with `$:circ_radius`.
+state key to write values to and the current value is retrieved with
+`$:circle_radius`.

 A key is any vector of numbers and/or strings (/symbols).
 As the `;` operator
 binds with very low precedence, a non-singleton key needs to be surrounded with